farhan7479/portfolio/README.md

-I  have not uploaded a img file
+I  have not uploaded  img file